Pinecone

 print(combined_results.usage)

+The Delete operation deletes vectors from the index, from a single namespace.
 No error is raised if the vector id does not exist.

 Note: For any delete call, if namespace is not specified, the default namespace "" is used.
 Since the delete operation does not error when ids are not present, this means you may not receive an error if you delete from the wrong namespace.